MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 ## Forwarding report

 > [!NOTE]
-> The **Forwarding report** is now available in the EAC.
+> This report is now available in the EAC.
 For more information, see [Auto forwarded messages report in the new EAC](/exchange/monitoring/mail-flow-reports/mfr-auto-forwarded-messages-report).

 ## Mailflow status report